Blowup algebras of determinantal ideals in prime characteristic: Introduction

 If the ground field is the field of complex numbers, there are linear formulas for $\reg(R/I^{(n)})$ when $I$ is the ideal of $t$-minors of a generic matrix \cite{Raicu} or $2t$-Pfaffians of a generic skew-symmetric matrix \cite{Perlman}.
 These results were obtained using representation theory in characteristic zero.
+The case of ideals of $t$-minors of a generic matrix was recently further extended to fields of any characteristic \cite{BCRV}.
 It is worth mentioning that, in general, the function $\reg(R/I^{(n)})$ is not eventually linear, not even for square-free monomial ideals \cite{ExNotLin}.
 In particular, this linearity may fail even if the symbolic Rees algebra, $\R^s(I)$, is Noetherian.

 We also obtain that the depth of symbolic powers of determinantal ideals stabilizes, and in some cases, we obtain the stable value.
 Our approach shows that the stable value equals the minimum of the depths among all the symbolic powers.
 This minimum value was already computed \cite{BookDet}; however, to the best of our knowledge, it was not shown that the stable and minimum values coincide.